bwagner77/docs-test/function/runtimes-languages.md

 | 4.x       | ~4                  | GA            | Recommended version for all languages.
 Use this version to run C# functions on .NET 6.0 and .NET 7.0 |
 | 3.x       | ~3                  | GA            | Supports all languages.
 Use this version to run C# functions on .NET Core 3.1 and .NET 5.0 |

-TargetFramework and AzureFunctionsVersion are found in the C# project file (.csproj).
+The TargetFramework and AzureFunctionsVersion settings are found in the C# project file (.csproj).

 *See the Languages table below for compatibility.*